IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 - Increase market efforts to take advantage on the high revenue potential of Excelsa coffee.
 - Find out why Robusta lags behind in sales.
 Do promotions and discounts to increase its revenue.
 - Review the costs of Liberica so as to maintain and most preferably increase its large profitability.
-- Reevaluate the pricing and costs of Robusta to increase its profit.
+- Re-evaluate the pricing and costs of Robusta to increase its profit.
 - Ensure ample stock of Arabica to meet its high demand.
 - Run promotions centered around arabica.
 - Gather customer feedback to further enhance arabica offerings based on local offerings.
 - Emphasize and promote the most preferred roasts across countries in marketing campaigns.
-Customer engagement to use feedbacks and reviews to improve roast offerings to ensure they meet customer preferences in each country.
+Also, carry out customer engagement to use feedbacks and reviews to improve roast offerings to ensure they meet customer preferences in each country.
-- Maintaining consistent availability of the top-performing products to avoid missed sales opportunities due to stockouts and enhances customer experience by meeting demand consistently.
+- Maintaining consistent availability of the top-performing products to avoid missed sales opportunities due to stockouts.
+This enhances customer experience by meeting demand consistently.
 - Conduct a thorough analysis to understand the reason behind the performace of the bottom ten products by revenue.
 - Embrace the succesful strategies from 2021 to stabilize and increase profits.